iotaledger/tips/CONTRIBUTE.md

 # Documentation

 The TIPs online documentation is built using [Docusaurus 2](https://docusaurus.io/).
-The deployment is done through a centralized build from [IOTA WIKI](https://github.com/iota-community/iota-wiki).
-To run a local instance the [IOTA WIKI CLI](https://github.com/iota-community/iota-wiki-cli) is used.
+The deployment is done through a centralized build from [IOTA WIKI](https://github.com/iota-wiki/iota-wiki).
+To run a local instance, the [IOTA WIKI CLI](https://www.npmjs.com/package/@iota-wiki/cli) is used.

 ## Prerequisites